 Remember: It’s normal for all symposia to experience standing-room crowds at times; MRS will intervene if such overcrowding persists throughout the day.

-Please return the laser pointer and timer to your Symposium Assistant and initial their time sheet.
+Please return the laser pointer and timer to your Symposium Assistant.
+Initial Symposium Assistant’s timesheet.

 Thank you for volunteering!